oceanprotocol/docs/discover/faq.md

 <summary>Which chain supports Fixed Price Assets?</summary>

-You can publish Fixed Price Assets to any chain that Ocean supports.
+You can publish Fixed Price Assets to any chain that Ocean supports

 </details>